 Filtering on the Publishing Side

-Filtering on the publishing side consists in defining some logic to extract the filter value from a message.
+Publishers must define logic to extract filter values from messages.
 The following snippet shows how to extract the filter value from an application property:

 Producer producer = environment.producerBuilder()